ansys/pymechanical/doc/source/getting_started/wsl.rst

 **Method 3**

-You can use specify the IP address and port using environment variables that are read when the Mechanical instance is launched.
+This method specifies the IP address and port using environment variables that are read when the Mechanical instance is launched.

 .. code:: bash